-You’ve probably heard that you can make your own cleaning products from ingredients found around the house.
+You’ve probably heard that you can make cleaning products from ingredients found around the house.
 But how do they stack up against commercial cleaners?

-The Bureau of Labor Statistics’ survey of consumer expenditures says U.S. households spent an average of $610 on housekeeping supplies in 2012.
+The Bureau of Labor Statistics’ most recent survey of consumer expenditures says U.S. households spent an average of $645 on housekeeping supplies in 2013.

 The idea that you can clean your house or apartment and dress your salad with many of the same products seems a little weird – and mixing up a fresh batch of furniture polish seems a little “Little House on the Prairie.”

-- Test 4.
-One cup vinegar in a gallon of water vs. wood floor polish.
-Winner : Tied.
+- Test 4: One cup vinegar in a gallon of water vs. wood floor polish.
+Winner : Tie.

 Vinegar: Queen of green clean

-Vinegar ($2 to $3 for a gallon of white vinegar) is an “incredibly effective” cleaner, Kellner says.
-It will “kill about 90 percent of household germs.”
+Vinegar (white vinegar runs about $4 to $5 a gallon) is an “incredibly effective” cleaner, Kellner finds.
+It will kill about 90 percent of household germs, according to some estimates.

 Rodale News compares vinegar with bleach: